 Further Information:

 I am based in Lincoln UK.
-If you have a Coolscan scanner in need of service or repair then please contact me by emailing coolscanuk@gmail.com (Please be aware that due to the volume of work, emails may not be answered immediately and I have a lengthy waiting list for scanner repairs.)
+If you have a Coolscan scanner in need of service or repair then please contact me by emailing coolscanuk@gmail.com Please allow a few days for a reply.
+Be aware that I do have a waiting list for scanner servicing.